microsoft/trident/setsail/DEV_GUIDE.md

     /// Requires: <FIELD>
     ```

-- Possible Values when the field is an NON-UNIT enum
+- Possible Values when the field is an enum that does NOT implement `ValueEnum`

     ```rust
     /// Possible Values: